edgedb/edgedb/docs/stdlib/array.rst

         db> select [1, 2, 3][:-2];
         {[1]}

-    Referencing an array slice outside of the array's boundaries will result in an empty array, unlike accessing an element with a direct index:
+    If your array slice boundaries do not include any valid index from the array, the slice will produce an empty array.
+Slicing with a lower bound less than the minimum index or a upper bound greater than the maximum index are functionally equivalent to not specifying those bounds for your slice.

     .. code-block:: edgeql-repl